 - Nonessential Amino Acids (11): These can be made by the body, but dietary sources still contribute to overall health.
 Examples include:

 - GlutamineGlutamine is the most abundant amino acid in your body, meaning it’s a crucial component of the proteins that make up your muscles, tissues, and organs.
 But glutamine’s role goes beyond just being a building block.
-It’s also a versatile… Read More: Supports gutYour intestines are a long, muscular tube that’s a key part of your digestive system.
-They’re like a superhighway for food!
-After you eat, food travels from your stomach down into your intestines, where the magic of digestion happens.
-The… Read More health and immune function.
+It’s also a versatile energy source for certain cells, especially those in your gut… Read More: Supports gutThe intestine is a long, winding tube in the body that plays a very important role in helping the body get the energy and nutrients (good parts from food) it needs to work properly.
+Think of the intestine like a very busy workshop in a factory, where different workers have… Read More health and immune function.

 - Glycine: Involved in neurotransmission and collagen production.